-Computational psychiatry has emerged as a new approach of applying mathematical models to describe behaviors that emerge in result of the interaction between the brain’s neurobiology and its immediate environment.
+Computational psychiatry has emerged as a new approach of applying mathematical models to describe behaviors that emerge as a result of the interaction between the brain’s neurobiology and its immediate environment.
 Computational models of cognition can infer the current state of the environment and describe responses to environmental stimuli via concepts like reinforcement learning and predictive coding.
-Reinforcement learning for instance describes how the brain can choose and value courses of actions according to their future value, while predictive coding explains how the brain uses sensory data to infer about the state of its environment by combining environmental signals with prior beliefs, each weighted according to their precision.
+Reinforcement learning describes how the brain can choose and value courses of actions according to their future value, while predictive coding explains how the brain uses sensory data to infer about the state of its environment by combining environmental signals with prior beliefs, each weighted according to their precision.
 As these concepts are applicable to normative behaviors they also can be applied to detect deviations from the normative range and to describe such “abnormal” behaviors that presumably correspond to symptoms of mental illness.
 Therefore computational models can capture behavioral difference between individuals diagnosed with a psychiatric condition and unaffected counterparts.
-In that sense computational psychiatry uses mechanistic descriptions of behaviors in order to enable the delineation of quantifying parameters that will be: 1) specific for particular cognitive functions 2) can be reliably measured and 3) will help assess how individuals with psychiatric conditions may differ from unaffected counterparts.
+Computational psychiatry thus utilizes mechanistic descriptions of behaviors in order to enable the delineation of quantifying parameters that will be 1) specific for particular cognitive functions 2) can be reliably measured and 3) will help assess how individuals with psychiatric conditions may differ from unaffected counterparts.

 The concept of mood stability is thus being investigated in a computational model, in which unexpected outcomes affect emotional state and emotional state affects perception of future outcomes.
 This computational approach to emotion has clear face validity as a model of mood, and thus has potential clinical relevance.
 Although preliminary, these results suggest interactions between mood and learning that can potentially help identify individuals with high vs. low mood stability [6,7].
 Taken together, these ideas outline possible mechanisms for relations between computational models of information processing and learning, on one hand, and emotional states on the other.
 Still, while these models point to possible mechanisms, they do not explain how these bidirectional relations may result in the development of depressive illness.

 Why is it that the role of language and conscious experience would be deemed so important in relation to the experience of emotions and emotional disorders?
-And why these issues would be relevant to computational approaches in psychiatry?
-First, we agree with the premise from DLoux and Pine that “Whatever degree of self-awareness and conscious experience is possible without language, it is clear that language changes the self-and-consciousness game in the brain”.
+And why would these issues be relevant to computational approaches in psychiatry?
+First, we agree with the premise of LeDoux and Pine that “Whatever degree of self-awareness and conscious experience is possible without language, it is clear that language changes the self-andconsciousness game in the brain”.
 They go on to suggest “… it is problematic to draw inferences about conscious experiences, and thus problematic to use words like fear and anxiety, when describing animal behavior and physiology.
 Moreover, because, as noted, defensive behaviors and physiological responding are not reliable indicators of subjective fear in humans, such responses in animals cannot be used to identify circuits responsible for feelings of fear or anxiety in animals or humans”.
-As noted above, DeLoux and Hofmann stress out the importance of verbal reports as possibly the only method to adequately ascertain the human aspect of constructs of fear and anxiety – a notion that is very likely true for other psychiatric disorders.
-In short, the role of language as a vehicle to assess the conscious experience seems indispensable in the process of assessing psychiatric conditions in humans.
-As animal models for such conditions clearly have no verbal communication components, the overall process of modeling faces a significant shortcoming.
+As noted above, LeDoux and Hofmann stress the importance of verbal reports as possibly the only method to adequately ascertain the human aspect of constructs of fear and anxiety – a notion that is certainly very relevant for other psychiatric disorders.
+In short, the role of language as a vehicle to assess conscious experience seems indispensable in the process of assessing psychiatric conditions in humans.
+As animal models for such conditions clearly have no verbal communication components, the overall process of modeling human emotions in animals faces a significant shortcoming.
 In that sense the relevance to computational modeling seems rather clear – as long as computational models are designed to describe behavioral measures with little attention to verbal reports they are likely to capture selected aspects of the syndrome but leave out important information.
-Of course, the use of verbal self-reports is well established in human research, however, these for most part are constructed on the base of questions that can be answered in binary “yes” or “no” fashion or ratings on Likert scale (i.e. the person will indicate the severity of their anxiety or depression in the range from 1 to 10).
-Such reports are rather different from a personal narrative that will provide a clinician with the information needed to design an individualized plan for treatment.
+Of course, the use of verbal selfreports is well established in human research, however, these for most part are constructed on the basis of questions that can be answered in binary “yes” or “no” fashion, or ratings on a Likert scale (e.g. the person will indicate the severity of their anxiety or depression in the range from 1 to 10).
+Such reports are quite different from a personal narrative that will provide a clinician with the information needed to design an individualized plan for treatment.
 That said there are many possible ways to incorporate verbal self-reports in computational methods and it seems imperative that such methods will be further developed.
 This is in line with a suggestion from LeDoux and Hofmann that “… future research re-examine the relationship between subjective report, behaviors, and physiological responses of fear and anxiety in order to explain the reasons for the dissociation between these measures .”

-Second, and probably more importantly, understanding the role of language and conscious experiences in the complexity for mental illness is essential for its treatment.
+Second, and probably more importantly, understanding the role of language and conscious experiences in the complexity of mental illness is essential for its treatment.
 Often the goal of treatment is two-fold: 1) to reduce the severity of emotional distress and 2) to change types of behaviors that may perpetuate the symptoms of the illness.
 Psychiatric treatments in general consist of psychopharmacology and psychotherapy.
-While medications have shown efficacy in reducing the severity of certain symptoms – less intense anxiety, less frequent depressive episodes, improved energy and sleep - medication administration by itself rarely (if ever) will automatically results in changes of the overall behaviors that often are characteristic of any particular disorder.
-Moreover, medication administration is not likely to change the personal narrative or the experience of the disease towards healthier outlooks on one’s experiences in life.
-Clearly such types of changes are primarily accomplished through psychotherapy interventions that are all conducted via the use of language with the goal that new and different ideas will arise in the patients’ conscious experience and will result in efforts to change “how one does things”.
+While medications have shown efficacy in reducing the severity of certain symptoms – less intense anxiety, less frequent depressive episodes, improved energy and sleep - medication administration by itself only rarely will results in changes in all of the behaviors that are characteristic of any particular disorder.
+Moreover, medication administration alone is not likely to change the personal narrative or the experience of the disease in ways that automatically lead to healthier outlooks ion one’s experiences of life.
+Clearly such types of changes are primarily accomplished through psychotherapy interventions that are all conducted via the use of language with the goal that new and different ideas will arise in the patients’ conscious experience and will result in efforts to change “how and why one does things”.
 Psychotherapy has been successful in both alleviating symptoms of depression and anxiety and producing changes in behaviors that can further lead to decreased suffering.
 Here we suggest that computational methods can be applied to different aspects of psychotherapy treatments (Figure 1).

 Figure 1: This figure illustrates a two system model of neuropsychiatric disorders where emotional and cognitive processes produce changes in motivation, attention, activity levels, sleep and appetite that in turn can be further assessed by computational modelling whereas the personal narrative influences one’s conscious experience which can be accessed via verbal reports.